realaravinth/kaizen/README.md

 As authors and maintainers do we really know if our documentation is helpful?

+## What?

 This is a simple web service to collect anonymous feedback.
+We have options to embed simple buttons on pages, with an optional text box.
+Feedback is stored date-wise.
+No other data is collected from your users.